MukulPrbhu/Practical-Help-Desk/README.md

 ## 📘 About This Course

 I completed a practical IT fundamentals course designed to prepare me for entry-level Help Desk and IT support roles.
-Through over 7 hours of hands-on labs, I gained real-world experience with computer hardware, operating systems, networking, and remote support.
+Through hands-on labs, I gained real-world experience with computer hardware, operating systems, networking, and remote support.

 I learned how modern computers work at a low level, how to troubleshoot and repair desktops and laptops, and how to install, configure, and administer both Windows and Linux systems.
 I also practiced virtualization, ticketing systems, and essential IT security practices.